LdMe/coding-academy-projects/README.md

 * Python with Flask
 * Ruby on Rails
 ## Making it work ##
-most of the projects can be accessed from the main page, located at 'HTML CSS'/.
+most of the projects can be accessed from the main portfolio page, located at 'HTML CSS'/.
 Most of them have to be launched in their specifical servers.